MQ3120-2023/group-project-wednesday-3pm-1/README.md

 NewTopic.js
     -Allows users to create new topics, by sending inputted topic to backend server and updating the topic list accordingly.

+NewPost.js
+    -Allows user to create posts which are then stored in the backend.
+When creating a post, the user is required to add a title, image, content, and topic.
+This post is then able to be viewed by other users who log into the website.

 ## Summary of Main Roles